-Tracking Performance: Real Estate KPIs To Determine Agent Success
+Tracking Performance: Metrics To Determine Real Estate Agent Success

-Not only does tracking certain real estate metrics help you gain a better understanding of how your agents are performing, but it also assists you in generating a stronger bottom line.
+Tracking certain real estate metrics helps you gain a better understanding of how your agents are performing.
+It also assists you in generating a stronger bottom line by ensuring you’re reaching your targets.

-Knowing which metrics to track and how to decipher each of them can be challenging.
+Knowing which metrics to track and how to understand each of them can be challenging.

-In this article, we’ll discuss five metrics that you can use to track the performance of your real estate agents.
-We’ll also explain how each of these KPIs affects your bottom line.
+In this article, we’ll discuss five metrics that you can use to track the performance of your agents and your real estate business.
+We’ll also explain how each of these affects your bottom line and what you can do to ensure each agent is a successful realtor.

 1. Monthly Production

-Agent productivity is a vital metric to track.
+Agent productivity is a vital metric to track for real estate success.
 It’s the metric most directly related to your bottom line—company dollar.

-The number of closed transactions that each agent completes contributes to your total revenue.
+The number of closed transactions that successful real estate agents complete contributes to your total revenue.

-This is true whether your agents pay a flat fee to your real estate agency or whether they’re on traditional splits.
+This is true whether your agents pay a flat fee to your real estate agency or are on traditional commission splits.

 Annual production is also an important metric to consider.
-As it’s not a number that is reported on frequently, it’s often not as useful for determining monthly expenditure changes throughout the year.
+However, as this number isn’t often reported on, it’s often not as useful for determining monthly expenditure changes throughout the year.

 Instead, track monthly production both month-over-month and year-over-year.